corispade/Pewlett_Hackard_Analysis/README.md

 # Results:

-There is a bulleted list with four major points from the two analysis deliverables.
-(6 pt)

-* Based on the Unique Titles table, there are 90,398 employees retiring
+* Based on the Unique Titles table, there will be 90,398 employees retiring

 * Based on the Retiring Titles table, the following positions will be open after employees retire: